jasonwoodland/iTerm2-borderless/README.md

 * Modified menu bar to resemble Terminal.app shipped with OS X
 * Changed the app icon to resemble the window's appearance

-Use the pre-built app or apply the patch youself by following the steps below.
+Use the pre-built Terminal.app supplied or apply the patch youself by following the steps below.

 ## Do it youself